nftheme/contact-form/README.md

 ]);
 ```

-Notice: If `selected` attribute of ContactInput::SELECT don't set, it'll automation check title of current page with items in list which you set at `list` attribute.
+Notice: If `selected` attribute of Input::SELECT don't set, it'll automation check title of current page with items in list which you set at `list` attribute.

 ##### Step 5: Add shortcode
 > Automatic create a shortcode name `nf_contact_form` with a attribute `name` is require: